gruntwork-io/terragrunt/docs/_docs/02_features/inputs.md

 }
 ```

-Whenever you run a Terragrunt command, Terragrunt will convert these inputs into [a tfvars json
+Whenever you run a Terragrunt command, Terragrunt will convert these inputs into a [`.tfvars.json`
 file](https://www.terraform.io/docs/configuration/variables.html#variable-definitions-tfvars-files) named
 `terragrunt-generated.auto.tfvars.json`.
 This file will be autoloaded by terraform when it is invoked.